-- A a Breast LIft does not usually reduce breast weight, it is not guaranteed to help with back pain.
+- A Breast Lift does not usually reduce breast weight, it is not guaranteed to help with back pain.
 However, elevating your breasts could help reduce pain.
 Back pain and shoulder pain can be eased by Breast Reduction Surgery which reduces the weight of heavy breasts.

 Can I get a breast lift with existing implants?

-- Yes, performing breast lift over existing implants can be usually be done without causing damage to the implant.
+- Yes, performing breast lifts over existing implants can usually be done without causing damage to the implant.
 If the implants are over 10 years old you may wish to replace them.